dcxSt/pfb-mod/src/pages/writing/some-thoughts-on-zen-meditation.md

 ---
-title: Self refferential active symbols.
+title: Some thoughts on Zen and Meditation.
 author: Steve
 type: blog
 layout: post